fbpx

 3. Medication/pharmaceuticals

-It is also necessary that the defendant knew that what was poisoned would be consumed by someone.
-It does not mean that someone had to have consumed it for there to be a crime, as long as it was meant for human consumption, this would be sufficient.
+One must act purposefully when poisoning a substance, meaning accidental contamination does not count.
+Also necessary that the defendant knew that what was poisoned would be consumed by someone.
+A crime can occur even if no one consumes it, as long as someone intended the substance for human consumption.
 Moreover, even if one doesn’t certainly know that the poisoned item was meant for consumption, as long as the defendant reasonably should have known that it would be consumed, then this will constitute a violation of PC 347 (a)(1).

 EX: A frustrated employee decides to take some rat poison and stick it in a pill bottle that he found in his boss’s desk.
 The boss consumes the rat poison and becomes very ill, but the employee claims that he should not be guilty of violating PC 347 (a)(1) because he had never seen his boss take the medication before.
-While he may not have seen anyone take the pills before, it is reasonable to assume that a pill bottle in someone’s desk is meant for consumption.
+Although he may not have seen anyone take the pills before, he can reasonably assume that someone meant the pill bottle in the desk for consumption.

 What Are the Punishments for Poisoning?

-Poisoning is a severe crime that is considered a felony offense in California.
+Poisoning is a severe crime and qualifies as a felony offense in California.
 It is punishable by up to 5 years in a state prison.
-It is also important to note that if your poisoning causes great bodily injury or death to another, then your sentence can be extended by 3 additional years, and you will most likely be charged with other crimes.
+If your poisoning causes great bodily injury or death to another, the court can extend your sentence by 3 years, and you will likely face additional charges.

-How Can I Defend Myself if I Am Accused of Poisoning?
+How Can I Defend Myself If Someone Accuses Me Of Poisoning?

-• You didn’t know the poisoned item would be consumed by humans AND it was not reasonable for someone to have known
+• You didn’t know someone would consume the poisoned item, and it wasn’t reasonable for anyone to know.

 • You did not poison the item intentionally